gogins/csound-extended/README.md

 ## Playable Version of the Csound Reference Manual

 The following link will take you to an online version of the Csound Reference Manual.
 It contains examples that will play right in your browser.
 You can even edit the examples and play them again hear the results of your changes.
-Currently this is supported only in desktop versions of Google's Chrome browser.

 https://gogins.github.io/csound/html/indexframes.html